ellipsis/ellipsis/README.md

 Customizes how a files is added to your package.

 #### pkg.install
 Customize how package is installed.
-By default all files are symlinked into place.
+By default the pkg.link hooks is run.

 #### pkg.installed
 Customize how package is listed as installed.

+#### pkg.link
+Customizes which files are linked into `$ELLIPSIS_HOME`.

 #### pkg.links
 Customizes which files are detected as symlinks.